RecExplainer: Aligning Large Language Models for Explaining Recommendation Models

 To establish an effective connection between the LLM and embeddings from $f$, we modify the training data for Tasks 1 through 4 by replacing item names in the query prompts with their corresponding embeddings.
+For instance, a prompt of Task 1 becomes "[some system prompts here] Given a user with history: [a vector of user embedding], generate the next most likely item title.".
 This forces the LLM to generate accurate responses based on user and item embeddings.
-A comparison of the input prompt between the behavior alignment and the intention alignment can be found in Figure~\ref{fig:model02}(a) and Figure~\ref{fig:model02}(b).
-Specifically, for Tasks 1, 2, and 3, we replace the sequence of item titles in user history with a special token \textit{<user>} and map it to a single projected user embedding $\mathbf{\widetilde{e}}_u$ rather than token embeddings of the LLM:
+Specifically, for Tasks 1, 2, and 3, we replace the sequence of item titles in user history with a special token \textit{<user>} and map it to a single projected user embedding $\mathbf{\widetilde{e}}_u$:

 The projection operation aims to extend the original user embeddings generated by f (e.g., with a dimension of 32) to match the length of token embeddings in the LLM (e.g., with a dimension of 4096).
-For Tasks 2, 3, and 4, we substitute the candidate item title with a special token \textit{<item>} and map it to the projected item embedding, $\mathbf{\widetilde{e}}_i$, using a projection similar to \ref{eq:mlp_u} but with a new set of parameters.
+For Tasks 2, 3, and 4, we substitute the candidate item title with a special token \textit{<item>} and map it to the projected item embedding $\mathbf{\widetilde{e}}_i$, using a projection similar to \ref{eq:mlp_u} but with a new set of parameters.